British Army during the First World War: Officer selection

 In August 1914, there were 28,060 officers in the British Army, of which 12,738 were regular officers, the rest were in the reserves.
 The number of officers in the army had increased to 164,255 by November 1918.
 These were survivors among the 247,061 officers who had been granted a commission during the war.

-Most pre-war officers came from families with military connections, the gentry or the peerage; a public school education was almost essential.
+Most pre-war officers came from families with military connections, the gentry or the peerage and a public school education was almost essential.
 In 1913, about 2% of regular officers had been promoted from the ranks.
-The officer corps, during the war, consisted of regular officers from the peacetime army, officers who had been granted permanent commissions during the war, officers who had been granted temporary commissions for the duration of the war, territorial army officers commissioned during peacetime, officers commissioned from the ranks of the pre-war regular and territorial army and temporary officers commissioned from the ranks for the duration of the war alone.
+The officer corps, during the war, consisted of regular officers from the peacetime army, officers who had been granted permanent commissions during the war, officers who had been granted temporary commissions for the duration of the war, territorial army officers commissioned during peacetime, officers commissioned from the ranks of the pre-war regular, and territorial army and temporary officers commissioned from the ranks for the duration of the war alone.

 In September 1914, Lord Kitchener announced that he was looking for volunteers and regular NCOs to provide officers for the expanding army.
 Most of the volunteers came from the middle class, with the largest group from commercial and clerical occupations (27%), followed by teachers and students (18%) and professional men (15%).
 In March 1915, it was discovered that 12,290 men serving in the ranks had been members of a university or public school Officers' Training Corps (OTC).
 Most applied for and were granted commissions, while others who did not apply were also commissioned.
-Direct commissioning largely ceased early in 1916, from then most new officers had served in the ranks first, even if in a unit of potential officers.
+Direct commissioning largely ceased early in 1916 and from then on most new officers had served in the ranks first, even if in a unit of potential officers.